 - The district determines the student’s special education services or related service needs warrant a reevaluation; or

 - The child’s parent or teacher requests a reevaluation.

-For students who receive special education services, eligibility status is reviewed every three years.
-Reevaluation is required unless the parent and the district agree that reevaluation is not necessary.
+For students who receive special education services, eligibility status must be reviewed every three years, unless the parent and the district agree that reevaluation is not necessary.
 A review of existing evaluation data should document the information that explains the decision that reevaluation is unnecessary.

-Evaluation (and particularly reevaluation) typically begins with a review of existing evaluation data on the child, which may include from the child’s classroom work, performance on State or district assessments, and information provided by the parents.
+Evaluation (and particularly reevaluation) begins with a review of existing data available for the child, and may include the child’s classroom work, discipline records, performance on State or district assessments, and information provided by the parents.

-The purpose of this review is to decide if the existing data is sufficient to establish the child’s eligibility and determine educational needs, or if additional information is needed.
+The purpose of this review is to decide if the existing data is sufficient or if additional information is needed.